Mark B. Christensen: Recent projects (2010–present)

 Engine Room Audio in 2014 continued to work on projects by both 50 Cent and Trey Songz, with Christensen mastering albums such as 50 Cent's Animal Ambition.
 Other recent mastering projects include Collide by Boyz II Men and Game Changer by Johnny Gill.
 Christensen's associated projects had been nominated for five Grammy Awards as of 2015, winning two of them.
 At that point Christensen had also worked on over 24 Billboard chart top ten hits, and around 25 of the releases had gone platinum or gold.
 Christensen is an official "mentor" at Recording Connection, a New York-based school for music recording.
 He also periodically chairs and moderates audio engineering panels at music industry events.

+From 2017 to the present, Christensen has continued to work with a wide range of prominent artists.
+He mastered SZA’s Ctrl album, which was also recorded at his New York City studio, Engine Room Audio, and has since mastered projects for Flipp Dinero, Conway the Machine, Skilla Baby, Eminem, and Chaka Khan.
+In June 2023, he expanded his studio with the opening of the Blue Room, a Dolby Atmos mixing suite, where he has mixed immersive audio projects for artists including Skilla Baby, Ice Spice, Johnny Gill, Mobb Deep,and untiljapan.